 Sediments are less concentrated in the Illinois River itself.
 (A typical recent reading at Chillicothe is 490 mg/l.)
-But because of its much greater water volume, the Illinois' total sediment load is impressive.
+But because of its much greater water volume, the Illinois's total sediment load is impressive.
 When the river runs muddy, it can carry an estimated 93,800 tons of soil per day past any one point.

 Thus, the region's greatest resource, its soils, is also its most troublesome problem.
 Sediment washed into streams and lakes reduces the water-holding capacity of the flood-plain, and thus its ability to absorb floodwaters.
 It also clogs the Illinois River channel, which must be dredged to permit continued navigation by barges, an ongoing and expensive chore.